International Renewable Energy Conferences

 Initiated at the renewables2004 conference in Bonn, IREC is a high level political conference series dedicated to renewable energy policy worldwide.
 Dedicated exclusively to the renewable energy sector, IRECs are hosted by alternate Governments every two years and convened by REN21.

-The Government of Mexico has teamed up with REN21 – the Renewable Energy Policy Network for the 21st Century – to organise the next International Renewable Energy Conference (IREC) in Mexico from 11-13 September 2017, within the framework of the Strategic Dialogues on the Future of Energy (DEMEX).
+The Government of Mexico teamed up with REN21 – the Renewable Energy Policy Network for the 21st Century – and organised the 7th International Renewable Energy Conference (IREC), held in Mexico City between 11-13 September 2017, within the framework of the Strategic Dialogues on the Future of Energy (DEMEX).

 South Africa hosted the 2015 International Renewable Energy Conference